hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 We seek to incorporate features from our overhead imagery into our statistical model.
 The Discrete Wavelet Transform (DWT) (e.g., [[L. Prasad, S. S. Iyengar, 1997]](https://amzn.to/323O06n)) enjoys widespread use in image-processing applications.
 Most-prominently, it forms the basis for the [JPEG 2000](https://en.wikipedia.org/wiki/JPEG_2000) and [MPEG](http://www.users.abo.fi/jawester/mpeg4/MPEG4_fundamentals2.pdf) data-compression methods.

+Conceptually, DWTs somewhat resemble a hybrid between a tree and principal-component analysis.
+DWT algorithms recursively partition a data set a specified number of times.
+The partition is accomplished using *filters*, which orthogonalize the data at each stage.
+We end up with a set of features that are uncorrelated.

+The distinct Facebook population-density estimates at 30-meter resolution provide our principal explanatory variables.
+These contain geographic (𝘓, λ) and point population-density estimates.
+We extend these with imagery-feature attributes.
+First, we compress our three-channel (Red, Blue Green) image into a single-channel gray-scale intensity array.
+We take a 128×128-pixel window centered on each Facebook population-density estimate.

+Figure 5 illustrates our DWT process.

 <p align="center">